 Choose on your own, depending on your needs.
 I will shortly describe the performance/visuals balance so you can make up your decision depending on your needs and your GPU.

 - Multisampling: Best performance out of the three options, lowest graphics quality

-- Adaptive Multisampling: The middle of options of these two in terms of visuals/ performance.
+- Adaptive Multisampling: The middle of these two options in terms of visuals/ performance.

 - Supersampling: Best visuals, but it’s graphically demanding.

-It’s an Anti-Aliasing technique that can be used in combination with the three AA modes.
-It claims to have a similar effect with SSAA but with less performance hit.
+It’s an Anti-Aliasing technique that can be combined with the three AA modes.
+It claims to have a similar effect to SSAA but less performance hit.